 The Chief Internal Auditor will carry out a continuous review of the development and training needs of all audit and benefits fraud investigation personnel and will arrange in-service training covering both internal and external courses.

-Specific resources will be devoted to specialised training in relation to computer audit and benefits fraud to keep abreast of developments.
+Specific resources will be devoted to specialised training in relation to computer audit to keep abreast of developments.